AldrianLoberiano/website/README.md

 This is undone project due to inability of cpu and need the powerful gpu for detection.

-# license
+## Copyright Notice

+Copyright © 2026 Aldrian Loberiano.
-This project is for my personal project only.
+This project is intended strictly for personal use.
+Any unauthorized commercial use, distribution, or copying of the code or materials in this repository is prohibited and may constitute copyright infringement.